Student Statement of Principles

-Students are introduced to this statement throughout the First Year Experience, including during Advising & Orientation and in their Engineering FIG during their first autumn quarter.
+Students are introduced to this statement throughout the First Year Experience, including during Advising & Orientation and in their Engineering First-Year Interest Group (E-FIG) during their first autumn quarter.
 Students are invited to sign the statement and acknowledge that they understand the importance of following its expectations.

 Academic Misconduct Process

 Effective August 18, 2017 an updated Student Conduct Code went into effect.
 The full Student Conduct Code is described in Washington Administrative Code (WAC) 478-121.
 The University has developed a companion policy on academic misconduct, Student Governance Policy, Chapter 209, which explains how student academic misconduct proceedings work and a student’s rights in the process.